Adrián Marín (footballer, born 1997): Alavés

 On 9 August 2018, Marín signed a three-year deal with Deportivo Alavés.
 During his two-and-a-half-year spell at the Mendizorrotza Stadium, he appeared in only 28 competitive games.

 Granada

 Marín joined Granada CF on 1 February 2021, on a two-and-a-half-year contract.
 On 30 August, he moved to Primeira Liga side F.C.
 Famalicão on a one-year loan with a buyout clause.
 He totalled 33 appearances during his stint at the latter, scoring four goals.

 Gil Vicente

 On 13 August 2022, Marín agreed to a two-year deal at Gil Vicente F.C. also in the Portuguese top flight.
+On 23 October, he was sent off in the last seconds of the first half with his team winning 1–0, enabling hosts G.D.
+Chaves to come from behind and win 3–1.

+Braga

+Marín signed a three-year contract with S.C.
+Braga of the same country and league on 20 June 2023.
+He played 37 matches in all competitions during his tenure, scoring his only goal on 1 August 2024 in a 5–0 victory at Maccabi Petah Tikva F.C. in the Europa League second qualfying round.

+Orlando City

+On 7 August 2025, Marín joined Major League Soccer club Orlando City SC on a one-year deal for an undisclosed fee, with an option for the 2027 season.
+He made his debut 16 days later, as part of a heavily rotated starting line-up that lost 5–1 at Nashville SC.

 International career

 Marín won his only cap for Spain at under-21 level on 24 March 2016, in a 3–0 home loss against Croatia in the 2017 UEFA European Championship qualifiers.